digitalearthafrica/deafrica-docs/data_specs/index.rst

        :doc:`GeoMAD_specs`

-       Cloud-free mosaics from Landsat and Sentinel-2 satellites
+       Cloud-free mosaics from Landsat and Sentinel-2 satellites.

        :doc:`More <GeoMAD_specs>`